How does discount cash work in e-invoicing and peppol?

 In a UBL invoice, discount cash is included via specific fields such as:

-• SettlementDiscountPercent: the discount percentage.
+• SettlementDiscountPercent: the discount percentage that applies

 Why is this important for finance?